nikolaevv/edfree-web/README.md

 To get the frontend running locally:

-- `git clone https://github.com/nikolaevv/react-edfree.git` to clone repository
+- `git clone https://github.com/nikolaevv/edfree-web.git` to clone repository
-- `cd react-edfree`
+- `cd edfree-web`
 - `npm install` to install all req'd dependencies
 - `npm start` to start the local server